abolfazl8131/AriaStack/README.md

 # AriaStack: Logging, Monitoring, Analytics, Replication, and one of the best friends of DevOps guys.

+## Update!!
+for the `testing` stage we have used docker-compose for production but it is not a valid solution for some security issues. in later versions, we use `docker swarm` as a valid deployment solution.

 ## About the project
 This is a concrete stack on docker-compose for the database Monitoring purpose. actually, this is a CDC platform developed with ELK stack, Debezium, Kafka, and a sample MySQL instance and the main usage is capturing data changes in a database on another database same as elastic search for real-time analytics and so on.